Lanxess, Bayer sell chemical park operator to Macquarie for $3.9 billion

-FRANKFURT (Reuters) - German chemical groups Bayer (BAYGn.DE) and Lanxess (LXSG.DE) have agreed to sell chemical park operator Currenta to Macquarie Infrastructure and Real Assets (MIRA) (MQG.AX) for an enterprise value of 3.5 billion euros ($3.9 billion).
+FRANKFURT (Reuters) - German chemical groups Bayer (BAYGn.DE) and Lanxess (LXSG.DE) have agreed to sell integrated chemical site operator Currenta to Macquarie Infrastructure and Real Assets (MIRA) (MQG.AX) for an enterprise value of 3.5 billion euros ($3.9 billion).

 That includes net debt and pension obligations and a related real estate portfolio that Bayer will transfer to Macquarie, the sellers said on Tuesday.

-Reuters reported last September initial plans by Bayer to divest its 60% stake in the chemical park operator, part of a string of assets it has put on the block to slash its debt since its $63 billion takeover of Monsanto last year.
+Reuters reported last September initial plans by Bayer to divest its 60% stake in the chemical park operator, part of a string of assets it has put on the block to slash debt since its $63 billion takeover of Monsanto last year.

 It has recently sold consumer health brands Dr. Scholl’s and Coppertone and is looking for a new owner for its animal health business.